The Ed-touchables and Nagged to Ed: "Nagged to Ed"

 Setting out on Double D's monthly insect expedition, the Eds venture into a forest.
 While Double D admires the bounty of nature, Eddy discovers a giant spiderweb and fearfully suggests that they leave.
 His friends are intrigued by its enormous size however, and Ed starts bouncing on the web.
 Suddenly, nearby voices start chanting the Eds' names.
 Double D and Eddy urge Ed to climb down from the web, but he is unable to break free on his own.
 After his friends manage to pull him down, the three of them frantically try to run away.
 Before they are able to escape the forest though, they fall into a muddy swamp and are surrounded by three seemingly ominous figures.

 Some time later, the Eds wake up in a trailer home, where three girls are staring down at them.
 The boys have already been changed out of their dirty clothes and put into clean robes, which the girls inform them each belong to one of their three respective dads.
 Explaining that they are new to the area, the girls introduce themselves as Lee (voiced by Janyse Jaud), Marie (voiced by Kathleen Barr), and May Kanker (voiced by Erin Fitzgerald).
 The Eds begin to offer their own introductions, but are stopped short by the sisters who are already familiar with the boys' names.
 As the Kankers head into the kitchen to prepare food for the Eds, Double D anxiously proposes that the three of them leave.
 However, Eddy stops him, insisting that they stay at least for the free food.
 Looking around, the boys notice drawings of themselves, each paired with one of the Kankers: Ed with May, Double D with Marie, and Eddy with Lee.
 Although left unsettled by this discovery, they eagerly accept the food that is brought out to them and begin to relax, as the Kankers slip a movie into the VCR and go upstairs to freshen up.

-When the Kankers return, they make multiple attempts to garner the Eds' attention, but the boys, engrossed with what they are watching on the T.V., ignore them.
+When the Kankers return, they make multiple attempts to garner the Eds' attention, but the boys, engrossed with what they are watching on the TV, ignore them.
 Angry, and feeling unappreciated, the Kankers start bossing the Eds around, forcing them to clean up the house.
 Eddy quickly grows annoyed with the situation though, and loses his temper with the Kankers, sending them crying into their room.
 In a moment of regret, he attempts to apologize, but is told by May to leave and to never return.
 The Eds gladly accept this, but upon opening the front door, they find the Kankers blocking their way, holding self-made dolls styled to look like the Eds.
 Dubbing the dolls "Eddy Junior", "Ed Junior" and "Double D Junior", the Kankers try to guilt the Eds into staying.
 However, this only causes the boys to flee in terror.
 The Kankers look after the Eds longingly as they go and declare their love for them.